davepkennedy/game/docs/index.md

 subsection: Project
 ---

-Information about Jake The Fake Cake Snake
+= Jake The Fake Cake Snake

+Jake the Fake Cake Snake is the latest game from Acme and is the sure-fire winner for the Christmas 2019 retail charts.